aimms/how-to/Articles/585/585-example-conventions.rst

-Conventions used in the examples provided
+Conventions Used in the Examples Provided
 ==========================================

 This article just enumerates some of the conventions used in the associated example apps.

-Steering the HTTP request
+Steering the HTTP Request
 -------------------------

 To test the example apps, also on different systems, configuration of an HTTP request is arranged via a few files